rbaumgar/monitor-demo-app/application-monitoring.md

 ### Scale Down

-If scaling down takes longer than expected, this Kubernetes documentation explains why

-**Configure Cooldown Period**

-The dynamic nature of the metrics being evaluated by the HPA may at times, lead to scaling events in quick succession without a period between those scaling events.
-This leads to [thrashing](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-cooldown-delay), where the number of replicas fluctuates frequently and is not desirable.

-To get around this and specify a cool down period, a best practice is to configure the *--horizontal-pod-autoscaler-downscale-stabilization* flag passed to the kube-controller-manager.
-This flag has a default value of five minutes and specifies the duration HPA waits after a downscale event before initiating another downscale operation.
+If scaling down takes longer than expected, the *cooldownPeriod* in the *ScaledObject* specifies the period in seconds to wait after the last trigger is reported before scaling the deployment back to 0 if the minReplicaCount is set to 0.
+The default is 300.

 ## Alert Rules